benoitgrasset/miscellaneous/typescript/README.md

 `Object.is()` - Determines whether two values are the same value.

-Object, Array, function -> ref are different
+Object, Array, function -> ref are different, needs to be wrapped by `useCallback()`

 The difference between primitive and non-primitive data types is that: